 Prop ideas for food photos

 If you’re a food photographer, the "C" is great for showcasing anything in bowls or plates - baking ingredients, smoothie bowls, salads, soups, whole and sliced cakes, and more.
 You can also create a welcoming “family style” scene by including your recipe on a serving dish with individual portions on smaller plates.
-To suggest a table setting, use herbs, recipe ingredients, utensils, napkins, bud vases, and candles.
+For example, you would place your serving dish where the bow of strawberries is in the photo above.
+To suggest a table setting, use herbs, recipe ingredients, utensils, napkins, bud vases, and candles as props.

 Prop ideas for product photos